utcs356/sp25/_pages/4_congestion_flow_control.md

 **Simple server and client**

-We provide an example implementation of server and client that use UT-TCP sockets.
+We provide example implementations of the server and client that use UT TCP sockets.
-Please check `server.c` and `client.c` for more details.
+For more details, please refer to `server.c` and `client.c`.

 To execute the programs, run the following commands.
-In this example, we assume you are running server and client in local environments.
+In this example, we assume the server and client are running in local environments.
-Feel free to change the address and port in environment variables to what you prefer.
+Feel free to modify the address and port in the environment variables as needed.

 ```bash
 # Compile your UT TCP implementation along with server and client programs